Actions User Guide

 External Integration

-Use Case: Notify external systems about changes
+Use Case: Notify a chat platform about changes

 - Add appropriate trigger (Created/Updated/Deleted)

-- Add a "Call Webhook" block
+- Add a "Send Chat Message" block

 Best Practices